Safe Usage of Monetary Valuation

 3.9.1 Key Messages to Communicate

-When presenting monetary values from ocean accounts, compilers should communicate that:[48]
+When presenting monetary values from ocean accounts, compilers should communicate the key messages summarised in Table 3.9.1 below[52].

-1. Valuation concept: Monetary values are based on exchange values consistent with national accounting concepts--they represent what ecosystem services would be exchanged for, not their total economic value or welfare value
+Valuation concept Monetary values are based on exchange values consistent with national accounting concepts -- they represent what ecosystem services would be exchanged for, not their total economic value or welfare value.

-2. Complementarity: Monetary values should be interpreted alongside physical data on ecosystem extent, condition, and service flows
+Complementarity Monetary values should be interpreted alongside physical data on ecosystem extent, condition, and service flows.

-3. Uncertainty: All monetary estimates involve uncertainty, which should be acknowledged and where possible quantified
+Uncertainty All monetary estimates involve uncertainty, which should be acknowledged and where possible quantified.

-4. Institutional context: Values reflect current institutional arrangements (property rights, regulations, markets) which may understate long-term importance
+Institutional context Values reflect current institutional arrangements (property rights, regulations, markets) which may understate long-term importance.

-5. Limitations: Monetary values do not capture non-use values, and low monetary values do not mean ecosystems are unimportant
+Limitations Monetary values do not capture non-use values, and low monetary values do not mean ecosystems are unimportant.

 3.9.2 Documentation Requirements